Report: Amazon’s next Echo will tackle the threat of Apple’s HomePod

 Currently the Amazon Echo has a total of 7 far-field mics, so it’s unlikely the firm is going to be adding more.
 It may be that the next-gen Echo simply improves its already excellent voice recognition tech.

 It’s unclear when Amazon will release its new Echo, what it’ll be called and how much it’ll cost.
-However, if the retail giant is seeking to go all-in and challenge Apple’s HomePod we may end up seeing a more Premium price point.
+However, if the retail giant is seeking to go all-in and challenge Apple’s HomePod we may end up seeing a more premium price point.

 Amazon has naturally declined to comment on the reports, but we’re already prepping us for the best Echo yet.
 Let’s hope we see it on sale for Prime Day 2018!